CHASE: Robust Visual Tracking via Cell-Level Differentiable Neural Architecture Search: Empirical Experiments

 \subsection{Ablation Analysis}

-Different versions of the CHASE are evaluated on the GOT-10k dataset \cite{GOT-10k} to validate the effectiveness of various DARTS-based methods.
-First, the results of best cells derived by the first-order DARTS \cite{DARTS} (CHASE-D1), Fair-DARTS \cite{FairDARTS} (CHASE-FD), and modified second-order DARTS (CHASE-PrDiMP or CHASE) are reported in Table~\ref{Ablation} (see Fig.~\ref{fig:cells}).
-Second, the proposed approach is integrated into the DiMP tracker \cite{DiMP} (CHASE-DiMP) to demonstrate the generalization of the proposed approach for visual tracking.
-As shown in Fig.~\ref{fig:cells}, the CHASE-D1 derives a cell dominated by weight-free operations (i.e., skip and pooling operations), and there is no connection between intermediate nodes resulting in a shallow architecture.
-The CHASE-FD employs the Fair-DARTS \cite{FairDARTS}, which utilizes the Sigmoid activation function and an auxiliary loss to address two problems: exclusive competition of skip-connections and discretization discrepancy.
-Nonetheless, the CHASE outperforms the CHASE-D1 \& CHASE-FD up to $3.6\%$ and $2.1\%$ in terms of \textit{average overlap} (AO) metric, respectively (see Table~\ref{Ablation}).
-To investigate the generality of the proposed approach, it is integrated into the DiMP tracker \cite{DiMP} that minimizes an L\textsuperscript{2}-based discriminative learning loss to train its network.
-The proposed approach outperforms the DiMP tracker \cite{DiMP} up to $2.5\%$ in terms of the AO and up to $3.6\%$ in terms of \textit{success rate} (SR) at overlap threshold of $0.5$.
-The computational cells derived by the CHASE validate the selection of various operations according to the objective function and preventing from over-fitting problems (e.g., shallow architectures) during the searching phase.
-At last, the best-performing tracker, CHASE, is selected to compare with recent trackers in the next section.
+In this section, a systematic ablation analysis on the GOT-10k dataset \cite{GOT-10k} is conducted to validate the effectiveness of various search spaces and methods.
+It includes the cells derived by the 1) 1st-order DARTS (CHASE-D1), 2) Fair-DARTS \cite{FairDARTS} (CHASE-FD), and 3) proposed approach (CHASE-PrDiMP or CHASE).
+Besides, the CHASE is integrated into the DiMP tracker \cite{DiMP} (CHASE-DiMP), demonstrating the generalization of the proposed approach for visual tracking.
+Furthermore, three versions of the proposed approach are investigated, including the CHASE with 1) fully segregated datasets in searching \& training phases (CHASE-S/T), 2) a search space consisting of two intermediate nodes (CHASE-2N), and 3) a search space without weightless candidate operations (CHASE-WO).
+The comparison results are reported in Table~\ref{Ablation} regarding the derived cells shown in Fig.~\ref{fig:cells}. \\ Accordingly, the CHASE-D1 derives a cell dominated by weight-free operations (i.e., skip and pooling operations), and there is no connection between intermediate nodes resulting in a shallow architecture.
+The CHASE-FD employs the Fair-DARTS \cite{FairDARTS}, which utilizes the Sigmoid activation function and an auxiliary loss to address exclusive competition of skip-connections and discretization discrepancy.
+Nonetheless, the CHASE outperforms the CHASE-D1 \& CHASE-FD up to $3.6\%$ and $2.1\%$ in terms of \textit{average overlap} (AO) metric, respectively.
+Conventional DARTS-based methods (with stacked cell networks for image classification) search a network architecture on a small proxy dataset (e.g., CIFAR-10) and then transfer it to a large-scale target dataset (e.g., ImageNet) to alleviate high memory consumption \cite{ProxylessNAS}.
+However, the proposed approach can enjoy searching on the large-scale TrackingNet dataset by its cell-level search.
+Hence, the CHASE uses the large-scale TrackingNet dataset in both searching \& training phases outperforming the CHASE-S/T up to $1.4\%$ in terms of AO metric.
+Except for CHASE-S/T, all CHASE-versions have been searched and trained on similar datasets mentioned in Sec.~\ref{sec:search} and Sec.~\ref{sec:train}, respectively. \\ While the CHASE employs the standard DARTS search space to have more design flexibility via the maximum number of nodes \& edges allowing in a cell, the CHASE-2N and CHASE-WO represent search spaces with limited node numbers (i.e., two intermediate nodes) and removed weightless candidate operations (i.e., pooling, zero, \& skip connect), respectively.
+According to the results, the CHASE has improved the performance of CHASE-2N \& CHASE-WO up to $2.8\%$ \& $6.3\%$ in terms of AO metric, respectively.
+These results demonstrate prior heuristics and limited search space dramatically affect architecture design and tracking performance.
+For instance, the intuitive reason in the case of CHASE-WO is that removing weightless operations (particularly skip-connections) has been led to instability in cell design and accuracy degradation.
+Besides, the node restriction results in shallow cell architecture and limited performance improvement.
+The computational cells derived by the CHASE-PrDiMP confirm selecting various operations regarding objective function, increasing the depth as necessary, and preventing over-fitting and performance collapse problems.
+Finally, the proposed approach is integrated into the DiMP tracker \cite{DiMP} minimizing an L\textsuperscript{2}-based discriminative learning loss to train its network to investigate the generalization to different objective functions.
+The proposed approach outperforms the DiMP tracker \cite{DiMP} up to $2.5\%$ in terms of the AO and up to $3.6\%$ in terms of \textit{success rate} (SR) at the overlap threshold of $0.5$.
+At last, the best-performing tracker, CHASE, is selected to be compared with recent trackers in the next section.